awsdocs/aws-freertos-docs/doc_source/userguide/ota-console-workflow.md

 **Important**
 On the Texas Instruments CC3220SF\-LAUNCHXL, due to security restrictions, the firmware image path name must be `/sys/mcuflashimg.bin`\.

-1. Under **IAM role for OTA update job**, choose a role created according to the [create service role instructions](create-service-role.md).
+1. Under **IAM role for OTA update job**, choose a role according to the instructions in [Create an OTA Update Service Role](create-service-role.md)\.

 1. Choose **Next**\.